Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 imu.orientation.w = 0.0;

-The covariance matrix is set to unknown by filling each covariance element with 0, and the entire value of orientation is also set to unknown by setting -1 to the first element of covariance for orientation.
+We set the covariance matrices to unknown by filling each covariance element with 0, and set the entire orientation value to unknown by setting orientation_covariance’s first element to -1.

-The angular velocity and linear acceleration values to be stored in the Imu message are obtained from the rate gyro and acceleration sensor devices provided by the Tank robot.
+The angular velocity and acceleration values stored in the Imu message come from the Tank robot’s rate gyro and acceleration sensor devices.

-First of all, these devices are defined as child elements of CHASSIS links in “TankBody.body”, which is a part of the model file of the Tank robot, as follows.
+These devices are defined as child elements of the CHASSIS link in “TankBody.body”, part of the Tank robot’s model file:

 links: